brdav/ppca-cpp/README.md

 * C++20-capable compiler (clang on macOS, gcc on Linux, MSVC on Windows)
 * BLAS/LAPACK implementation (OpenBLAS, MKL, or Accelerate on macOS)
 * git (to fetch submodules)
-* ninja recommended (CMake/scikit-build often prefer Ninja)
-* Network access (CMake will download Armadillo into extern by default) or provide extern/armadillo-<ver>/ or a system Armadillo install
+* Network access (CMake will download Armadillo into extern by default) or provide extern/armadillo-\<version\>/ or a system Armadillo install

 Quick install (fresh clone)